Best Mexico auto insurance

 What Other Things Do I Need to Know about Driving in Mexico?

 Including Mexican car insurance, there are some other helpful things to know about driving in Mexico.
 Similar to driving in the United States, you’ll drive on the right-hand side of the road.
 Stoplights work the same way in Mexico as well.
 However, be sure not to drive at night.
 Many roads are not well maintained and you could easily hit a large pothole, damage your vehicle, and potentially be stranded!
 Highways work differently than in the U.S. - including the prevalence of speed bumps and left-hand exits.

 If you do run into trouble on the roads, call the Green Angels at 078.
 You will likely encounter wild animals on the road, please be sure to keep an eye out for them to keep from hurting them, or you.
 Just like in many places in the U.S. there are free highways and toll roads.
-The free highways also called la libre, are not usually maintained as well as the toll roads, or la cuota.
-The free highways are also not patrolled as often by police so if you do run into a problem, help may a long time coming.
+The free highways, also called la libre, are not usually maintained as well as the toll roads, or la cuota.
+The free highways are also not patrolled as often by police so if you do run into a problem, help may take a long time to come.
 City driving can be an experience all on its own as drivers typically do not yield to pedestrians, drive in “lanes” that you may not normally consider a driving lane, or street signs being hidden or non-existent.